 Multi-pitch climbs in North America are typically trad climbs, although there are a few places, such as Red Rocks, NV, where long multi-pitch sport routes are common.
 Regardless, for multi-pitch climbing, you need a harness that is comfortable for hanging at belays and rappelling and can also carry an entire rack plus extras like shoes, water, a windbreaker, and the collection of slings, belay device, and extra biners needed for setting up and belaying at anchors.
 Based on our testing, the Arc'teryx AR-395a and the Petzl Sama are the best choices for this style of climbing, as they have the most gear storage capabilities.
 The BD Chaos, Petzl Corax, and Edelrid Zack will also work suitably.

 When ice climbing, the main option for protection while leading is ice screws.
 While it is possible to hang ice screws from a biner on a gear loop, we find that most climbers prefer to hang them on special ice clippers attached to the waist belt of a harness, where they can be accessed and removed much faster when under duress.
 Some harnesses come with sewn-in slots where these ice clippers can easily be attached.
-A secondary consideration for many people is that the harness has adjustable leg loops to accommodate for the bulk of extra winter clothing.
+A secondary consideration for many people is that the harness has adjustable leg loops to accommodate the bulk of extra winter clothing.
 The Arc'teryx AR-395a is the best choice for this purpose, as it has four ice clipper slots and adjustable leg loops.
 The Petzl Aquila has two slots and adjustable leg loops, as does the Petzl Corax.
-The Petzl Sama also has two slots, but has fixed elastic leg loops.

 Mountaineering differs from Alpine Climbing in that the primary action more closely resembles walking or hiking, rather than actual climbing using our hands and arms.
 Don't confuse this to mean it's easier, as mountaineering generally involves serious situations like glacier travel or exposure to avalanches, where being roped together and using protective gear is necessary, and often takes place at high altitude.
 The most important considerations for mountaineering are that the harness is light and very comfortable for walking in, and that it has adjustable leg loops.
-Typically, a relatively small amount of gear must be carried on the harness, compared to alpine climbing routes.
-Once again, your best choice would be the Arc'teryx AR-395a, but the Petzl Aquila, or even the Black Diamond Solution are great alternatives.
+Typically, a relatively small amount of gear must be carried on the harness compared to alpine climbing routes.
+Once again, your best choice would be the Arc'teryx AR-395a, but the Petzl Aquila or even the Black Diamond Solution are great alternatives.
+We would also recommend looking up specific mountaineering harnesses that we did not cover in this review for the lightest and most nimble options.

 Big Wall Climbing